elizabethizzysmith/MedicationCompliance/README.md

-ANALYSIS OF MEDICATION COMOPLIANCE TRACKED BY A USER'S MOBILE APP
+ANALYSIS OF MEDICATION COMPLIANCE TRACKED BY A USER'S MOBILE APP

 Started with .csv file then used python, NumPy, pandas, Ipython, and matplotlib to perform statistical data analysis to generate user report.
 A summary of findings and suggested future data products included.